katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 Note:
 - Everyone's voice is valid.
 Sometimes with less knowledge, we can point out a much simpler way.
 Especially if we are looking at a small part of the big picture in collaboration.
 More overview sometimes makes it seem more complicated than it needs to be.
+- FIX - Find Holly's thread?
+Or is this still the Team style one?
 ---

 ## Language forms culture